Home

 * come in all coat colors other than merle; we do not breed for chocolate

-* very soft and silky coat with a small amount of wave
+* very soft and silky coat with a gentle wave

 * topline has a slight rise from the top of shoulder to the point of hip